JuliaControl/ModelPredictiveControl.jl/docs/src/manual/linmpc.md

 ## Adding Feedforward Compensation

 Suppose that the load disturbance ``u_l`` of the last section is in fact caused by a separate hot water pipe that discharges into the tank.
-Measuring this flow rate allows us to incorporate feedforward compensation in the controller.
+Adding a new sensor to measure this flow rate allows us to incorporate feedforward compensation in the controller.
 The new plant model is:

 ```math
 \begin{bmatrix}